Southern Lemon Pound Cake (From Scratch)

 I digress, lemon pound cake is one of my favorites!
 It’s right up there with this brown sugar caramel pound cake.

 And let me just say how much I adore the lemon-sweetness ratio!
 Sometimes it can be so hard to strike a good balance of tart but not too tart when it comes to lemon flavored baked goods.
-And sometimes the lemon flavors just disappears altogether!
-The oven tends to down play the lemon flavor so I always layer it!
+And sometimes the lemon flavors just disappear altogether!
+The oven tends to downplay the lemon flavor so I always layer it!

-To Add Pudding or Not to Add Pudding?…That Is The Question!
+To Add Pudding To Lemon Pound Cakes or Not to Add Pudding?…That Is The Question!

 This is the big decision when it comes to lemon cakes.
 In this lemon pound cake recipe I’m using lemon zest, fresh lemon juice, pure lemon extract and lemon yogurt!!
 Yep, it’s all about layers!
 I personally tend to steer clear of using lemon jell-o, lemonade mix or lemon pudding in my lemon cakes.

-Yes those items gives a MUCH bolder lemon flavor and gorgeous yellow color but to me it’s too much like that artificial grocery store bakery lemon taste, which my husband loves but I’m not a huge fan of.
+Yes, those items give a MUCH bolder lemon flavor and gorgeous yellow color but to me it’s too much like that artificial grocery store bakery lemon taste, which my husband loves but I’m not a huge fan of.

 But hey let’s be clear, I’m not knocking you if you do, rock on sister!
 I’d def. devour it either way simply because I have yet to meet a cake I didn’t love!